andypotatohy/roast/README.md

 slices in all the six directions of the input MRI (left, right, front, back, up and down), where *N* is a positive integer.
 This is very useful when placing big electrodes on the locations close to image boundaries ([Example 21](#example-21)).
-This is also useful for MRIs that are cut off at the nose.
+This is also useful for MRIs that are cut off at the nose and thus do not cover the lower head.
-If you specify a zeropadding of, say, 60 slices, ROAST can automatically get the segmentation of the lower part of the head, see ([Example 21](#example-21)).
+If you specify a zeropadding of, say, 60 slices, and turn off `'multiaxial'`, ROAST can automatically get the segmentation of the lower part of the head, see ([Example 21](#example-21)).

 `'conductivities'` -- advanced options of ROAST, the values are stored as a